tamntn/roylaboratory/README.md

     * The **subtitle** would be anything you want to be listed under the name of the member (Ex: Sophomore, 3rd Year,...)
     * Choose Format as ```Quote``` and add the quote under **Post Format**
     * The description can be in different format.
 To add a description, click on **AMO Team** button above the text editor and choose text block.
 Edit the ```title, subtitle and the main text```
+    * Once you click **Publish**, new member is added but won't show on the Member page yet.
+Go back to All Members and copy the ```Member Shortcode```
+    * Go to Pages -> All Pages -> Current, add the short code to your disired position.
+    * Make sure you have the correct properties value in the short code as other members who were already added to the Member page.
+    * Check out the [Page Align](#page-align) section for how to align member items within the page.
 * You can add new categories, for Post Doc or others by going to AMO Team -> Categories